Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: Acknowledgments

 \section{Acknowledgments}

 The authors thank Thomas Gutsche and Mikhail Ivanov for useful discussions and interest in this work.
-This work was supported in part by the Heisenberg-Landau Program, the RFBR grant 10-02-00368-a, the Votruba-Blokhintsev Program for Cooperation of Czech Republic with JINR (Dubna), the Grant Agency of Czech Republic (Grant No. P203/12/2126), the Grant Program of Plenipotentiary of Slovak Republic at JINR, the Slovak Scientific Grant Agency (Grant VEGA No.2/0034/09), the Bogoliubov-Infeld Program for Cooperation of Poland with JINR, by the DFG under Contract No. LY 114/2-1 and by Federal Targeted Program ``Scientific and scientific-pedagogical personnel of innovative Russia'' Contract No. 02.740.11.0238.
-This work has been partly supported by the Polish Ministry of Science and Higher Education (grant No N N202 101 368).
+This work was supported in part by the Grant Program of Plenipotentiary of Slovak Republic at JINR, the Heisenberg-Landau Program, the Votruba-Blokhintsev Program for Cooperation of Czech Republic with JINR, the Grant Agency of the Czech Republic (grant No. P203/12/2126), the Bogoliubov-Infeld Program for Cooperation of Poland with JINR, the DFG under Contract No. LY 114/2-1, and the Polish Ministry of Science and Higher Education (grant No N N202 101 368).
+The work was also partially supported under the project 2.3684.2011 of Tomsk State University.